TanjaKec/repro_research/content/day1/Git and GitHub/_index.en.md

 ## Let RStudio talk to GitHub 🤓

 RStudio has integrated facilities that make the use of Git simpler.
-You will have to go through this set-up once, or once per computer.
+You will have to go through this set-up once or once per computer.

 Once you have enabled communication between RStudio and GitHub on your computer for new or existing R projects, you will: